MrWaloo/pymodbus/README.rst

    immediately reflected when running examples or tests.

 Install git hooks, that helps control the commit and avoid errors when submitting a Pull Request::

    cp githooks/* .git/hooks

-The repository contains a number of important branches and tags.
+The repository contains a number of important branches and tags:
   * **dev** is where all development happens, this branch is not always stable.
-  * **master** is where are releases are kept.
+  * **master** is where the releases are kept.
   * **vX.Y.Z** (e.g. v2.5.3) is a specific release
+  * any other branch is a feature branch, that should be merged into **dev** when ready.

 Example Code